Junior League of Los Angeles to Host First Annual Touch-A-Truck

-From big rigs to emergency response vehicles, children are invited to explore, climb and touch vehicles of all shapes and sizes at this exciting event.
+From big rigs to emergency response vehicles, children are invited to explore, climb, and touch vehicles of all shapes and sizes at this exciting event!
 There will be activities for all ages.
-Children can meet the people who build, protect and serve Los Angeles County or get creative at the arts and crafts table.
+Come meet the people who build, protect and serve Los Angeles County or get creative at the arts and crafts table.
 Food trucks will be on-site offering lunch and snacks for purchase.
-It's a wonderful way to enjoy the beach views, socialize within the community and bond with friends or family.
+It's a wonderful way to enjoy the beach, socialize within the community, and bond with friends or family.

-Proceeds from ticket sales support JLLA's projects and programs in the Los Angeles community.
-Members participate in direct service projects focused on education, and the self esteem and empowerment of foster youth and other youth seeking a higher education.
-JLLA's community partners include Alliance for Children's Rights, Children's Bureau, Mar Vista Family Center, The People Concern, United Friends of the Children, and Uplift Family Services.
+Proceeds from ticket sales support JLLA's work in the Los Angeles community.
+Members participate in direct service projects focused on education, and the self esteem and empowerment of foster youth with community partners such as Alliance for Children's Rights, Children's Bureau, Mar Vista Family Center, The People Concern, United Friends of the Children, and Uplift Family Services.

 Tickets are on sale now and can be purchased online or by calling (323) 957-4280.
-Tickets are $10/person and $35 for a family.
+Individual tickets and family packs are available.
 Please inquire about corporate sponsorship opportunities.
-Admission is free for children ages 2 and under.
+Free admission for children ages 2 and under.

 ABOUT THE JUNIOR LEAGUE OF LOS ANGELES